decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Signature Verification (Verify)

- This operation checks that a signature is valid for a given header and vector of messages against a supplied public key (PK).
-The messages MUST be supplied in this operation in the same order they were supplied to [Sign](#signature-generation-sign) when creating the signature.
+ This operation checks that a signature is valid for a given header and vector of input\_messages against a supplied public key (PK).
+The input\_messages MUST be supplied in this operation in the same order they were supplied to [Sign](#signature-generation-sign) when creating the signature.

 ```
 result = Verify(PK, signature, header, messages)